ManojDevelper/Archimedis/src/data/Manfacturing/facility.md

     {
       id: 1,
       title: "Facility",
       description: "Archimedis has the best-in-class warehouse that houses well-defined systems and processes.
-The purity and smooth transfer of material are ensured through three important systems Quarantine,temperature and Humidity Control & Dispensing",
+The purity and smooth transfer of material are ensured through three important systems Quarantine, Temperature and Humidity Control & Dispensing",
       Facilitycards:
         [
           {